 So we talk with clients, design, order materials, cut and fit, paint-sand-paint-sand-paint, mount hardware, wrap and load cabinets, sweep the shop floor, take care of the accounting, answer the phones and turn out the lights.
 It’s how we like it!

-Currently, we live and work in the Fraser Valley, about 40 miles east of Vancouver, British Columbia, but are looking for a new location even closer to the ocean, possibly the Cowichan Valley on Vancouver Island, where we plan to build a new home.
+Currently, we live and work in the Fraser Valley, about 40 miles east of Vancouver, British Columbia, but have just recently purchased a property in Central Saanich on Vancouver Island, where we plan to build a new home.

 The name Wesley Ellen is taken from our middle names.